Overview

 60° 26′ N, 07° 09′ E

-Vøringsfossen is one of the highest waterfalls in Europe.
+Vøringsfossen is not only one of the most beautiful waterfalls in Norway but also one of the highest waterfalls in Europe.
 It is 182 meters high in total, with a free fall of 145 meters.
 What makes this waterfall so beautiful is that it is located in a steep, fairytale-like gorge: the Måbødalen valley.
 It is located next to the famous Hardanger tourist road RV7 and there are multiple viewing options.

 5. Rampestreken (Romsdalseggen)